OGRECave/ogre/Docs/src/ogre-shadows.md

 appropriate depth biasing is also used.
 The example code will manually account for depth biasing via the method described above in section
 @ref DepthBias.
-The shadow caster and shadow receiver materials are defined in a materials script.
+The shadow caster and shadow receiver materials are defined in a material script.
 They tell Ogre which shaders to use when rendering shadow casters into the shadow map and rendering shadow receivers during shadow determination.